 The Consumer Data Right (CDR) aims to provide greater choice and control for Australians over how their data is used and disclosed.
 It will allow consumers to access particular data in a usable form and to direct a business to securely transfer that data to an accredited data recipient.

-The security and integrity of the CDR system will be maintained by 13 Privacy Safeguards, which are contained in the proposed legislation and will be supplemented by rules.
+The security and integrity of the CDR system will be maintained by 13 Privacy Safeguards, which are contained in the legislation and will be supplemented by rules.
 These will set out the privacy rights and obligations for users of the scheme, including the requirement for informed consent to collect, disclose, hold or use CDR data.

 Individual consumers and small, medium and large business customers will all be able to exercise the Consumer Data Right in relation to data that is covered by the CDR scheme.